panic360/cse15l-lab-reports/LabReport-Wk1.md

 ![Image](Screenshot_20230112_092822.png)

 ## 3. Connect to the remote server
 Now it's time to connect to the remote server.
 We will use the `ssh` (secure shell) command to connect to the remote server.
 Type the command below into the terminal, replacing `zz` with the letters in your account.
-For me, my letters are
+For me, my letters are "aem", but each account is different.

 `$ ssh cs15lwi23zz@ieng6.ucsd.edu`